 For example, even if a liability claim against your small business is unfounded and you've done nothing wrong, if you're sued you'll still need to hire experts and a legal team to defend your business—which can cost thousands and thousands of pounds.
 The right insurance not only pays for this, it should also help you find the right experts—this can be a huge bonus for small businesses in particular, as they typically don't have in-house lawyers.
-In addition, liability insurance can also pay any compensation you're required to pay if found liable; these can reach into the tens or hundreds of thousands of pounds or even more.
+In addition, liability insurance can also pay any compensation you're required to pay if found liable; these can easily reach into the tens or hundreds of thousands of pounds or more.

-When you need professional indemnity insurance: If your small business (e.g., you or your employees) gives advice or offers a professional service (e.g., designer, architect, solicitor, etc.) then professional indemnity insurance can protect against claims made by clients who claim they've suffered a financial loss because your company hasn't done its job properly or made errors.
+When you need professional indemnity insurance: If a small business (e.g., you or your employees) gives advice or offers a professional service (e.g., designer, architect, solicitor, etc.) then professional indemnity insurance can protect against claims made by clients who claim they've suffered a financial loss because your company hasn't done its job properly or made errors.
 Small businesses who practice accountancy, architecture, engineering, surveying, law, financial advising and insurance broking are required by regulatory or professional bodies to hold professional indemnity insurance.

 When you need employers' liability insurance: If you hire any employees, even if they're temporary or short-term employees, your small business is required by law to hold employers' liability insurance in most cases.

 And, of course, many businesses decide they need additional types of cover such as a form of commercial property insurance.